Retainers

 What types of retainers are available?

-There are a variety of retainers available, each one geared towards treating a different kind of dental problem.
-The orthodontist will make a retainer recommendation depending on the nature of the original diagnosis and the orthodontic treatment plan.
+There are a variety of retainers available, each geared toward treating a different dental problem.
+The orthodontist will recommend a retainer based on the nature of the original diagnosis and the orthodontic treatment plan.

 The following are some of the most common types of retainers: